Complicated urinary tract infections, including pyelonephritis (should be reserved for patients who have limited or no alternative treatment options).

 - Evaluate eighth cranial nerve function by audiometry before and throughout therapy.
 Hearing loss is usually in high-frequency range.
 Prompt recognition and intervention are essential in preventing permanent damage.
 Monitor for vestibular dysfunction (vertigo, ataxia, nausea, vomiting).
 Eighth cranial nerve dysfunction is associated with persistently elevated peak plazomicin levels.
 Discontinue plazomicin if tinnitus or subjective hearing loss occurs.

 - Monitor bowel function.
-Diarrhea, abdominal cramping, fever, and bloody stools should be reported to health care professional promptly as a sign of Clostridioides difficile-associated diarrhea (CDAD).
+Diarrhea, abdominal cramping, fever, and bloody stools should be reported to health care professional promptly as a sign of CDAD.
 May begin up to several wk following cessation of therapy.

 - Monitor intake and output and daily weight to assess hydration status and renal function.